Nexus Install Guide Manage License Buy Now

 1. Log in to your Noiseforge account and click Download Windows.

-Step 2 — Copy to VST3 Folder
+Step 2 — Copy to the VST3 Folder

 C:\Program Files\Common Files\VST3\